quaelin/idea/doc/PERSPECTIVES.md

 # Perspectives

-A _Perspective_ is a hash collection of iids (representing Ideas, including [Relations](./RELATIONS.md)), with a valuation for each.  _Valuations_ are floating point numbers in the range [-1, 1], where 1 means complete agreement, -1 means complete disagreement, and 0 means neutral.
+A _Perspective_ is a hash collection of iCids (representing Ideas, including [Relations](./RELATIONS.md)), with a valuation for each.  _Valuations_ are floating point numbers in the range [-1, 1], where 1 means complete agreement, -1 means complete disagreement, and 0 means neutral.

-Like all data types that `idea` deals with, Perspectives are immutable.
-A Perspective is stored as a JSON object in IPFS, so the content hash that serves as its "id" can't change.
+Like Ideas, Perspectives are immutable.
+A Perspective is stored as a JSON object in IPFS, so the content hash that serves as its unique `pCid` can't change.
 However, there are a number of operations that can be performed on Perspectives, which can result in new or derivative Perspectives being created.

-In the CLI commands below, a `<pex>` represents a "perspective expression", which can be either a Perspective content hash/id, or else a literal list of iid=valuation pairs.
+In the CLI commands below, a `<pex>` represents a "perspective expression", which can be either a pCid, or else a literal list of iCid=valuation pairs.

 ## Get

 Fetches the actual content of a perspective.

 ```
-$ idea perspective get <pex>
+$ perspective get <pex>
 ```

 The default output format is JSON, eg:

 ```
-$ idea perspective get 3t5837yert87erygeryt345t
+$ perspective get 3t5837yert87erygeryt345t
 {
   "a48t9y348t7yreusghseighuseg": 0.5,
   "34t98w4eyrgtuseyrghesuyrghiwe7r": -0.25